mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_security_bulletins.md

-A new version of Anthos GKE on AWS was released on July 24.
+A new version of Anthos GKE on AWS was released on August 5.
 See the [ release notes ](/anthos/gke/docs/aws/release-notes) for information on breaking changes.